 Emergency Action Plan (EAP).
-Review and document your Emergency Action Plan (EAP) before taking girls out for any activity and review it with the girls so they too are prepared.
-Think through scenarios of what can go wrong such as an accident, physical injury to a girl, missing girl, sudden illness, or sudden weather or water emergencies.
+Review and document your Emergency Action Plan (EAP) before starting any activity and review it so all are prepared.
+Think through scenarios of what can go wrong such as an accident, physical injury, missing person, sudden illness, or sudden weather or water emergencies.

-Trip and Travel Checkpoints
+Travel/Trips Checkpoints

 Plan transportation in advance.
 When planning transportation, keep in mind that large 15-passenger vans manufactured prior to 2013 without driver assistance technology have been flagged as unsafe by the National Highway Traffic Safety Administration and should therefore be avoided.
-For more information on operating 15 passenger vans see Transporting Girls under Standard Safety Activity Checkpoints in the Introduction.
+For more information on operating 15-passenger vans see Transporting Girls under Standard Safety Activity Checkpoints in the Introduction.
 If a commercial shuttle service is professionally using the van, this is acceptable.

-For chartered buses or rented vehicles always verify safety credentials and commercial driving licenses, check the availability of seatbelts, and request a certificate of insurance showing a minimum of one million dollars Auto Liability insurance.
+For chartered buses or rented vehicles always verify safety credentials and commercial driving licenses, check the availability of seat belts, and request a certificate of insurance showing a minimum of one million dollars Auto Liability insurance.